TMJ Treatment St. Louis, MO

 Contact Axes to get back to your normal life with comprehensive Temporomandibular Joint Dysfunctions (TMD) therapy in St. Louis.

-For residents in St. Louis, MO, jaw pain related to TMD can interfere with everything from enjoying a meal to getting a good night’s sleep.
-At Axes Physical Therapy, our St. Louis, MO physical therapists are dedicated to providing personalized TMD treatment that alleviates pain and helps patients return to their normal lives comfortably.
-Our TMJ therapy can be found at our Ballwin, MO location located just off Manchester/HWY 141.
-Feel free to reach out online, schedule an appointment, or call our Ballwin location at (636) 493-8642 to begin your treatment.
+For residents in St. Louis, MO, TMD-related jaw pain can make it challenging to enjoy daily activities, from eating to sleeping comfortably.
+At Axes Physical Therapy, our St. Louis, MO physical therapists offer personalized TMD treatment aimed at relieving pain and helping patients get back to their daily lives with ease.
+Our TMJ therapy is offered at our Ballwin, MO location located just off Manchester/HWY 141.
+You can contact us online, request an appointment online, or call our Ballwin location at (636) 493-8642 to get started today.

 What Is Temporomandibular Joint Dysfunction (TMD)?